daveshap/Medical_Intake/README.md

 This disclaimer may be updated from time to time, and it is the responsibility of the user to review and comply with the current version of the disclaimer.

-# Usage

-It's pretty much automatic.
-Just fire up `chat.py` and it will take you through the whole process.
-Everything will be saved out to `logs/`

 # Symptom Sage Chatbot

 Symptom Sage is an interactive chatbot that aids in capturing patient symptoms and generating assessments, facilitating smoother patient-intake processes.